Half price public transport? We’re 100% on board.

 By thinking ahead in how we act today, we can ease the pressure people face at the pump by moving away from our heavy dependence on fossil fuels.
 Along with public ownership, better wages for drivers, and increased service frequency, free fares would help create a world-class public transport system that works for everyone.

 We know more people will choose to take public transport if it's free.
-Last year, Auckland Transport trialled free fares and saw a huge 21% increase in the number of people who used public transport1.
+In 2021, Auckland Transport trialled free fares and saw a huge 21% increase in the number of people who used public transport1.

 Let’s use this moment to push for a response to these trying times, that supports our people while also transitioning to a climate-friendly Aotearoa.